bfleming-ciena/aws-alfred/README.md

 ## Requirements
 Uses the python boto module.
 You only need python, or at least should.
 All required python modules should be present in the workflow.
 No need to install them.

-However you need to have the following file.
+However you must setup the creds file:

 ~/.boto